CH4148MX/garand-docs/proposal.md

 ### Prerequisites

 The following list contains all dependencies you will need to install before compiling and running this project.
-The version are extracted from dev machine, but does not imply the minimum runnable version.
+The version are extracted from developer machine, but does not imply the minimum runnable version.

 -   garand:
     -   C++ compiler supporting C++20 standard.
         MSVC 16.11, Clang 16, GCC 12 are known to work.